Shineuptillast/Flask_API/README.md

 # DataScience
 I'm Naman
-I'm Currently working to make a transition in Data Science
+I'm Currently working to make a transition into Data Science